porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon.examples.md

 ## Size

-There are default sizes for the icon component which should cover most use cases.
+There are default sizes for the icon component being in sync with text component which should cover most use cases.
 If a specific size is needed, the size can be set to `inherit` in order to specify the size from outside.

 <Playground :markup="sizeMarkup" :config="config">
   <select v-model="size" aria-label="Select size">
     <option disabled>Select size</option>
+    <option>x-small</option>
     <option>small</option>
     <option>medium</option>
     <option>large</option>
+    <option>x-large</option>
     <option>inherit</option>
   </select>
 </Playground>